-3. Preliminary Experiments to Measure Drift with Curved Magnetic Lines - Our first experiment will be to install a curved compression coil on Scylla IV and to measure the drift at various plasma energies and trapped fields.
-A relatively large radius of curvature $R \approx 2$ meters will be chosen in order to give manageable values of τ_D .
+3. Preliminary Experiments to Measure Drift with Curved Magnetic Lines -Our first experiment will be to install a curved compression coil on Scylla IV and to measure the drift at various plasma energies and trapped fields.
+A relatively large radius of curvature $R \approx 2$ meters will be chosen in order to give manageable values of $T_D$ .
 It is important to determine if there are effects such as magnetic line tying to the discharge tube or to the plasma outside the coil ends which affect the drift, making it essentially different than in the true closed toroidal case.
-An anamolous result has already been reported48 in which deliberate bending of the lines in a short coil with mirrors failed, under some circumstances, to produce drift.
-Other experiments,49 at lower coil voltages, have verified the presence of a drift given by the theory.
+An anamolous result has already been reported in which deliberate bending of the lines in a short coil with mirrors failed, under some circumstances, to produce drift.
+Other experiments, at lower coil voltages, have verified the presence of a drift given by the theory.

-4. Projected Experiments on Drift Stabilization - Our approach to drift stabilization presently visualized, is to use asymmetric quadrupole conductors as shown, for example, in the cross-sectional drawing of Fig. 19.
-(The quadrupole conductors are supported by the outside of the discharge tube and at their feed points.)
-The effect of gross drift stabilization is illustrated in Fig. 20.
-In (a) the inward gradient of magnetic pressure owing to curvature of the lines whose tangents are in the Z direction is indicated.
-In (b) the effect of the x and y fields of a multipole like that in Fig. 19 in reversing the field pressure gradient and providing a minimum is indicated.
+4. Projected Experiments on Drift Stabilization - Our approach to drift stabilization presently visualized, is to use asymmetric quadrupole conductors as shown, for example, in the cross-sectional drawing of Fig. 20.
+The effect of gross drift stabilization is illustrated in Fig. 21.
+In (a) the inward gradient of magnetic pressure owing to curvature of the lines whose tangents in the Z direction is indicated.
+In (b) the effect of the x and y fields of a multipole like that in Fig. 20 in reversing the field pressure gradient and providing a minimum is indicated.

-The first experiments will be performed in a curved sector coil using curved conductors as shown in Fig. 21.
-A choice of a large radius of
+The first experiments will be performed in a curved sector coil using curved conductors as shown in Fig. 22.
+A choice of a large radius of curvature (R = 2 meters) compared to plasma and coil radii keeps the currents in the stabilizing conductors within practicable bounds.